 Burkhardt Construction as the CM@Risk Contractor provided a Guaranteed Maximum Price by bidding out the remaining 13 streets of Phase III from Oklahoma to Lee Streets.
 The FMP was approved at the July 6th CRA Board Meeting.
+A community meeting will be held in early October to inform the residents regarding the upcoming construction.

-Nebraska/Nevada Street Parking Garage and Streetscape Adjacent to the Garage Staff received a GMP (Guaranteed Maximum Price) from Kaufman Lynn Contractors for the planned 318 space public parking garage at Nebraska/Nevada Streets.
+Nebraska/Nevada Street Parking Garage and Streetscape Adjacent to the Garage

+Staff received a GMP (Guaranteed Maximum Price) from Kaufman Lynn Contractors for the planned 316 space public parking garage at Nebraska/Nevada Streets.
 Staff has been working with the architect and contractor over the summer to reduce costs, as the initial estimates of probably cost far exceeded the original estimated cost.
-CRA Staff intends to come back to the Board in October with more detailed information and cost savings measures.
+The architect provided a second option for the parking garage without the retail space.
+Both options including associated costs will be presented to the Board in October.